JaviCervera/bicycle-shop/README.md

 `PartOptionFilter.compatible` returns the options available for a part based on other options selected.

 4. You can't select options which are out of stock.
 `PartOption` has an `in_stock` property that indicates this.
 This is enough as the purchase functionality is not added to this exercise.
 In that case, the class would instead hold a `units_available` options.
-An option is in stock if its value is > 0, and will decrease with each order purchased that contains the option.
+An option would be in stock if its value is > 0, and would decrease with each order purchased that contains the option.

 `PartOptionFilter.in_stock` returns which of the given options are in stock.